psychemedia/sin-eater-resources/src/_second_controversy_pt_iii.md

 As to Moggridge's claims, Hartland suggests he has already accounted for his position on the matter:

 > With Mr. Moggridge's sources and opportunities of information I have already dealt (ACADEMY, November 16).
 I believe his statement.
-But, even if we leave him out of account, there is enough in Pennant, Robert Jones of Rhoslan, and the Bishop of St. Asaph's MS. to corroborate Aubrey, who besides gives evidence of having curefully inquired into the matter.
+But, even if we leave him out of account, there is enough in Pennant, Robert Jones of Rhoslan, and the Bishop of St. Asaph's MS. to corroborate Aubrey, who besides gives evidence of having carefully inquired into the matter.

 Hartland closes with a comment regarding the lack of "on the ground" research regarding the collection of local testimony in what might have been a more timely fashion: